AnteDujic/pands-project2021/README.md

 # PROGRAMING AND SCRIPTING | PROJECT | APRIL 2021
 ### AUTHOR: ANTE DUJIC

-This repository contains the analysis of the Iris Flower data set, written for a project for Programing and Scripting Module.
+This repository contains the analysis of the Iris Flower data set, done as a project for Programing and Scripting Module.
 The aim of the project is to show how Python can be used to do the analysis.

 ## **INTRODUCTION**